olafloogman/functions-dotnet-liquidtransform/README.md

 # functions-dotnet-liquidtransform

 An Azure Function (v1) executing Liquid transforms using DotLiquid.
-In summary the following transformation types are supported:
+The following transformation types are supported:
 - JSON to JSON
 - JSON to XML
-- JSON to plain text
+- JSON to plain text / CSV
 - XML to JSON
 - XML to XML
-- XML to plain text
+- XML to plain text / CSV
+- CSV to JSON
+- CSV to XML

 The actual Liquid transforms should be stored in an Azure storage account.
 The Liquid transform uses the HTTP request body as input.